wdanilo/haskell-logger/README.md

 ### WriterLogger

-'WriterLogger' is just like 'Writer' monad - it gathers all the logs into a list and returns it:
+`WriterLogger` is just like `Writer` monad - it gathers all the logs into a list and returns it:
 ```haskell
 main = print $ (runBaseLogger (Lvl, Msg) . runWriterLoggerT) test
 ```